Neelavelicham (film): Development

 Neelavelicham is the second remake of Vaikom Muhammad Basheer's short story of the same name, following the 1964 adaptation Bhargavi Nilayam.
+Director Aashiq said that he had read the original short story in his school library without initially knowing that it was the plot of Bhargavi Nilayam.

 The film was announced in January 2021 by director Aashiq Abu on the 113th birth anniversary of legendary freedom fighter and Malayalam literary writer Vaikom Muhammad Basheer, along with a poster depicting an ancient Kerala-style home buried in the darkness and gently glowing with moonlight.
 The house is surrounded by trees and birds, yet upon closer inspection, the front yard is blood-splattered.

 Casting

 Prithviraj Sukumaran, Kunchacko Boban, Rima Kallingal, and Soubin Shahir were initially cast in the project.
-However, because to their hectic schedules and the COVID-19 outbreak in India, Sukumaran and Kunchacko opt out of the film.
+However, due to their hectic schedules and the COVID-19 outbreak in India, Prithviraj and Kunchacko opt out of the film.
 It was assumed that Asif Ali will take Kunchacko part.
 The identical poster was released in March 2022, but with a new cast of Tovino Thomas, Kallingal, Mathew, and Chacko.
 It was also stated that Shaiju Khalid was replaced by cinematographer Girish Gangadharan.
-This film marks Abu and Thomas fourth collaboration, following after Maayanadhi, Virus and Naaradan.
+This film marks Abu and Thomas fourth collaboration, following after Mayaanadhi (2017), Virus (2019) and Naradan (2022).